AnshanaM/COMP2042_CW_hcyam4/README.md

  - Improved ball movement by setting vX and vY to fixed values in setPhysicsToBall instead of relying on relations logic with the break and ball positions, and the current level.
  - Removed unused variable oldXBreak.
  - Stopped the game after each level, displaying either winMenu, gameOverMenu or betHighScoreMenu.
- - Upon retrying a level, the heart and score atttributes are reinitialised; on proceeding to the next level, they remain unchanged; on going back to menu, the statistics are re-initialised.
+ - Upon retrying a level, the heart and score attributes are reinitialised; on proceeding to the next level, they remain unchanged; on going back to menu, the statistics are re-initialised.
+### Singleton Classes:
+ -  Score:
+Single source of truth: There's only ever one score in the game, and having it as a singleton ensures consistent access and updates from anywhere in the code.
+ -  DisplayView:
+Centralized UI control: By having a single DisplayView instance, you ensure consistent management of buttons, background image, and other UI elements.
+This simplifies logic and avoids redundancy.
+ -  SpecialEffects:
+Resource efficiency: Media players and sound effects are often resource-intensive.
+Having a single instance managed by a singleton SpecialEffects class ensures efficient usage and avoids having multiple players competing for resources.
+ -  LoadSave:
+Data consistency: Save/load operations are critical for maintaining game progress.
+A singleton LoadSave class guarantees consistent access to the save file and avoids potential data corruption from multiple instances.
+ -  GameEngine:
+Thread management: Game engines often involve multiple threads for animations, physics, and other tasks.
+A singleton GameEngine simplifies thread management and ensures coordinated execution without conflicts.